InfoSecInnovations/project-fantastic/server/src/help/config.md

 ## data_sources

 The server will run these files from the `config/data_sources` directory to acquire data about the network and store it in the database.
-See [Data sources documentation](data_source.md) for more information.
+See [Data Sources](data_source.md) for more information.